kennyng90/react-todo-app/README.md

 ## The Todo App

-The Todo App is a simple and responsive React app that stores the data locally.
-When you refresh the browser the data in the list will still be there.
+The Todo App is a simple and responsive todo app.
+The main function of this app is to add, update and delete item.
+The items will also be stored in the local storage (The app will remember the items when you hit F5/Refresh the browser).

 This app is created for learning reasons.
-React hooks and local storage in mind.
+React hooks, styling and local storage in mind.

 ![](https://github.com/kennyng90/react-todo-app/blob/master/src/todoapp.gif?raw=true)